jli05/jli05.github.io/_posts/2023-08-18-Misspecification-Test-for-Large-Models.md

 </mrow>
 </math>

 would consequentially be highly sparse, or with many elements being zero.
-The number of non-zero elements would be in the order of <math><mi>r</mi></math>, mostly arranged along and in the vicinity of the diagonal line of the matrix.
+The number of non-zero elements would be in the order of <math><mi>r</mi></math>, arranged sporadically on and symmetrically off the diagonal line of the matrix.

 As regards the covariance matrix of these non-zero elements, the number of non-zero elements could still be in the order of <math><mi>r</mi></math>, assuming <math><mi>r</mi></math> is a very big number, and the neurons comparatively are very sparsely connected.